 - Constantly hot water

 It produces water at temp from 180 to 195° F for final rinse, providing adequate sanitation.
 Here are some regulations you need to fulfil when choosing a heater booster for your restaurant or food-service.

 - If you have a high-temp dishwasher without heater that is required to reach 180° F according to the federal and health regulations

-- If you install a low-temp device, but incoming water doesn’t achieve minimum 120° F to provide capable removal of germs and pathogens from dishes.
+- If you install a low-temp device, but incoming water doesn’t achieve a minimum 120° F to provide capable removal of germs and pathogens from dishes.

 When buying dishwasher booster heaters for your food establishment, these are the features that you have to consider:

 - Temperature regulation/display: You can choose a model with electronic controls and a digital temp display that provides you to set the water temp that your appliance or sanitation codes need.
-On the other hand you can pick simpler models with electro-mechanical control and a standard output temp of 180° F, which is the most common type of devices.
+On the other hand you can pick simpler models with electro-mechanical control and a standard output temp of 180° F, which is the most common type of devices

 - Low water cut–off: It prevents the device from overheating by running dry.
-In pair with a leak detection sensor, this can alert the dishwasher operator to a potential leak in the appliance and also stops water damage to the electrical part and the surroundings.
+In pair with a leak detection sensor, this can alert the dishwasher operator to a potential leak in the appliance and also stops water damage to the electrical part and the surroundings

 How to Choose a Proper One?